What is the sign of Jonah?

 Question: "What is the sign of Jonah?"

 Jesus’ paralleling of the Pharisees with the people of Nineveh is telling.
-The people of Nineveh repented of their evil ways (Jonah 3:4-10) after hearing Jonah’s call for repentance, while the Pharisees continued in their unbelief despite being eyewitnesses to the miracles of Jesus.
-Jesus was telling the Pharisees that their unbelief was culpable given the conversion of the people of Nineveh, sinners who had received far less evidence than the Pharisees themselves had witnessed.
+The people of Nineveh repented of their evil ways (Jonah 3:4–10) after hearing Jonah’s call for repentance, while the Pharisees continued in their unbelief despite being eyewitnesses to the miracles of Jesus.
+Jesus was telling the Pharisees that they were culpable for their unbelief, given the conversion of the people of Nineveh, sinners who had received far less evidence than the Pharisees themselves had witnessed.

 God would often use signs (or miracles) in the Bible to authenticate His chosen messenger.
-The Lord provided Moses with several miraculous signs in order to prove to others that he was appointed by God (Exodus 4:5-9; 7:8-10; 19-20).
-God sent down fire on Elijah’s alter during Elijah’s contest with the prophets of Baal (1 Kings 18:36-39).
+The Lord provided Moses with several miraculous signs in order to prove to others that he was appointed by God (Exodus 4:5–9; 7:8–10;19-20).
+God sent down fire on Elijah’s altar during Elijah’s contest with the prophets of Baal (1 Kings 18:36–39).
 He performed this miracle to prove that the God of Israel was the one true God.
-Jesus himself would perform many miracles (or “signs”) to demonstrate His power over nature (Matthew 4:23; Mark 6:30-44; Luke 8:22-24; John 6:16-24).
+Jesus Himself would perform many miracles (or “signs”) to demonstrate His power over nature (Matthew 4:23; Mark 6:30–44; Luke 8:22–24; John 6:16–24).
 The “sign of Jonah” would turn out to be Jesus’ greatest miracle of all.
-Jesus’ resurrection from the dead would be God’s chief sign that Jesus was Israel’s long awaited Messiah (Acts 2:23-32) and establish Christ’s claims to deity (Romans 1:3-4).
+Jesus’ resurrection from the dead would be God’s chief sign that Jesus was Israel’s long-awaited Messiah (Acts 2:23–32) and establish Christ’s claims to deity (Romans 1:3–4).

 What does it mean that believers are to be salt and light (Matthew 5:13-16)?